Prompt Management in R2R

 To update an existing prompt:

-response = await client.update_prompt(
+response = client.update_prompt(

 name="my_existing_prompt",